rcanderson23/validator/README.md

 WIP validating admission webhook

-By default, this will create the validating webhook configuration and run in the default namespace.
-It will target any create or update operations with namespaces that have the 'validator=enabled' label.
+By default, this will create the validating webhook configuration and run in the `default` namespace.
+It will target any create or update operations with namespaces that have the `validator: enabled` label.
 The example configuration uses regex to match patterns for container images.
 The default only allows images from ECR.
 It will not allow load balancers to be created in the namespace as well.
 Any labels in the label sections are required for resource creation.

 Installation Instructions
 =========